UMAprotocol/UMIPs/UMIPs/UMIP add PUNKETH-1221.md

 * There are an even number of values, so there's no "median value" in the data -- Thus we find the number between the two values closest to the median `[20, 22]` to get a price of `21`
 * Divide by `1000` to get a price of `0.021`

-### PUNKETH_TWAP
+### Before Expiry

 When a price request that relies on this price identifier is made, the following process should be followed:

 1. The end TWAP timestamp equals the price request timestamp.
 2. The start TWAP timestamp is defined by the end TWAP timestamp - TWAP period (2 hours).
-3. A single Uniswap price is defined for each timestamp as the price that the ETH/uPUNK ppool returns at the end of the latest block whose timestamp is less than or equal to the timestamp that is queried for.
+3. A single Uniswap/Sushiswap price is defined for each timestamp as the price that the ETH/uPUNK pool returns at the end of the latest block whose timestamp is less than or equal to the timestamp that is queried for.
 4. The TWAP is an average of the prices for each timestamp between the start and end timestamps.
 Each price in this average will receive equal weight.
 5. The final price should be returned with ETH